De novo gene birth: Dynamics

 It is important to distinguish between the frequency of de novo gene birth and the number of de novo genes in a given lineage.
 If de novo gene birth is frequent, it might be expected that genomes would tend to grow in their gene content over time; however, the gene content of genomes is usually relatively stable.
 This implies that a frequent gene death process must balance de novo gene birth, and indeed, de novo genes are distinguished by their rapid turnover relative to established genes.
 In support of this notion, recently emerged Drosophila genes are much more likely to be lost, primarily through pseudogenization, with the youngest orphans being lost at the highest rate; this is despite the fact that some Drosophila orphan genes have been shown to rapidly become essential.
 A similar trend of frequent loss among young gene families was observed in the nematode genus Pristionchus.
 Similarly, an analysis of five mammalian transcriptomes found that most ORFs in mice were either very old or species specific, implying frequent birth and death of de novo transcripts.
 A comparable trend could be shown by further analyses of six primate transcriptomes.
 In wild S. paradoxus populations, de novo ORFs emerge and are lost at similar rates.
 Nevertheless, there remains a positive correlation between the number of species-specific genes in a genome and the evolutionary distance from its most recent ancestor.
 A rapid gain and loss of de novo genes was also found on a population level by analyzing nine natural three-spined stickleback populations.
 In addition to the birth and death of de novo genes at the level of the ORF, mutational and other processes also subject genomes to constant "transcriptional turnover".
 One study in murines found that while all regions of the ancestral genome were transcribed at some point in at least one descendant, the portion of the genome under active transcription in a given strain or subspecies is subject to rapid change.
 The transcriptional turnover of noncoding RNA genes is particularly fast compared to coding genes.
+De novo open reading frames are expected to undergo substantial early turnover, because neutral-evolution modelling predicts frequent stop-gain losses and only rare, substantial ORF-length increases.